LabcraftSMP/labsmp.net/README.md

-# LardAssBrethren.github.io
+# LabcraftSMP.github.io
-Site for the Lard Ass Brethren group
+Site for the labrarians